dougsillars/autoCaption/README.md

 # autoCaption
-Upload a video to api.video and then automatically generate captions from Happy Scribe (NodeJS)
+Upload a video to api.video and then automatically generate captions from Hive AI, Node JS